shubham-shetty/BERT-Tweet-Classifier/README.md

-# twitter-hate-speech-detection
+# Tweet Scraper
-This project aims to scrape recent tweets and classify whether they are hate speech.
+This project provides a way to scrape tweets based on a query or username using the Tweepy API.
+This was developed to collect tweets for classifying political tweets as 'MALE' or 'FEMALE' for CS685 coursework.